abhinav/home/README.md

     git fetch local
     ```

-- Set up hooks to be able to push to `$HOME`.
+- Change `denyCurrentBranch` in `$HOME` to be able to push to it
+  from the staging repository.

     ```bash
-    ~/home-int/etc/git-setup-checkout-push/setup.sh
+    git config receive.denyCurrentBranch updateInstead
     ```

 ## Machine-specific setup